ryanpf/linux_rocksmith/guides/setup/fed-native.md

-# pipewire-jack on Fedora Workstation
+# Native JACK on Fedora Workstation

 And Nobara, probably